 - Students are prohibited from engaging in any misconduct as defined in the Code.

-The Transportation Safety Department is dedicated to teachng and training our New Employees to make them the safest most qualified drivers they can be.
+The Transportation Safety department is dedicated to teaching and training new employees to make them the safest most qualified drivers they can be.
 Our training program is quite extensive.

-To be qualified to drive a school bus you must go through, at the very minimum 20 hours of behind the wheel training, this does not include our classroom and video portion which is about 8 hours.
+To be qualified to drive a school bus, you must complete a minimum of 20 hours of behind-the-wheel training.
+This does not include the classroom and video portion (approximately 8 hours).

-This applies in both city and rural areas.
-A vehicle on a highway divided into seperate roadways that is divided by a raised median is not required to stop upon meeting or passing a stopped school bus on a different roadway.
+- This applies in both city and rural areas.
+A vehicle on a highway divided into separate roadways that is divided by a raised median is not required to stop upon meeting or passing a stopped school bus on a different roadway.

-Our SBISD students are required and told by their School Bus Drivers to stand in straight line while waiting for the bus to arrive, we ask that the children stand at least 10 feet backfrom the edge of the road while waiting for their bus to ensure the safety of all students.
+- SBISD students are required and told by their School Bus Drivers to stand in straight line while waiting for the bus to arrive, we ask that the children stand at least 10 feet back from the edge of the road while waiting for their bus to ensure the safety of all students.